 Here’s a few tips I learned to respond in a helpful way:

-- Don’t React – If I had called right away my initial reaction of feeling hurt and used would’ve come out.
+- Don’t React.
+If I had called right away, my initial reaction of feeling hurt and used would’ve come out.
 This helps no one!

-- Love Loudly – Sacrifice communicates love.
+- Love Loudly.
+Sacrifice communicates love.
 Sacrifice your feelings and love that family well.

 Maybe you have some ideas on how to respond well.
 Share them here in the comments section.
 Join the discussion.

-By Jeremy Martin
+Written by Jeremy Martin